hatimsue/mongo-clay/README.md

 # mongo-clay
-this project will be a module  of functions to allow acces to a mongo db and do CRUD Actions
+This project will be a module  of functions to allow acces to a mongo db and make CRUD Actions
 ## Install

 npm install mongodb